 Amul Settlement

-Apart from Amul in the zone of the Middle Amudarya there are registered tens of similar multi-layer sites next to the square plan of Shakhristans and citadels.
-They were formed finally during the Late Kushanian period 3-4th cc.
-A.D.) and were lost (except Amul’) after the Mongolian invasion.
-Throughout ancient and medieval times Amudarya river played a key part in the life of the population of uniting territories as the basis of agriculture and the main transport and trade artery in the Middle Asia.
-It was also a connecting element for the peoples living on its left and right banks.
-The evolution and development of many pair towns-fortresses (laying on both river banks) were linked, firstly with the convenient geographic location – in the places of water crossing.
-Large settlements were usually situated on the left bank of Amudarya, while small advanced posts – on its right bank.
-Such were, for instance: Amul and Farap (then Bityk), Zemm and Kerkichi, Khodja-Idat-kala and Navidakh etc. (in Turkmenistan) and Tashguzar and Old Termez in Uzbekistan.
+In addition to Amul, there are tens of similar multi-layer sites in the Middle Amu Darya zone, which were formed during the Late Kushanian period (3rd-4th centuries A.D.) and were mostly lost after the Mongolian invasion, except for Amul.
+Throughout ancient and medieval times, the Amudarya river played a key role in connecting the territories, serving as the basis of agriculture, and the main transport and trade artery in Central Asia.
+It was also a connecting element for the people living on both its left and right banks (North was called Transoxania).
+Many pairs of towns-fortresses were linked in the convenient geographic locations of water crossing, such as Amul and Farap, Zemm and Kerkichi, Khodja-Idat-kala and Navidakh, Tashguzar and Old Termez.